 Rome is an ancient city that dates back over two thousand years.
 Take a stroll through the Colosseum and you can imagine the thriving crowds that once turned up to watch the gladiators of Julius Caesar battle each other.
 Be sure to check out the stunning Trevi Fountain that was completed in the 18th century.
 If you want to learn about the history of Rome, going on a guided tour is a great way to get more from your time in Rome.
 There is also plenty of great shopping and you can pick up many different inexpensive and great quality leather products.
 Make sure you take a trip to the stunning beaches and get some people watching in.
 No trip to Rome is complete without visiting the Vatican City and the stunning paintings done by Michelangelo in the Sistine Chapel.

-Florence is a fabulous city that is known for its world famous fashion.
-The headquarters of Gucci, Emilio Pucci, Cavalli and Ferragamo are all located here.
+Florence is a fabulous city that is known for its world-famous fashion.
+The headquarters of Gucci, Emilio Pucci, Cavalli, and Ferragamo are all located here.
 Via de’ Tornabuoni is a great place to stroll and check out the shops.
-You can also hire personal shoppers that will allow you to visit stores during non business hours so you can peruse the fashions to your heart’s content without crowds.
-Florence is also considered the birthplaces of the Renaissance and it has many wondrous sights to visit.
+You can also hire personal shoppers that will allow you to visit stores during non-business hours so you can peruse the fashions to your heart’s content without crowds.
+Florence is also considered the birthplace of the Renaissance and it has many wondrous sights to visit.
 Make sure you take time to visit the works of Michelangelo, Donatello, and Leonardo da Vinci.
 Check out the city break guide here.

 Exploring Italy is something that must be on everyone’s bucket list.
 There are so many things to do and see in this juxtaposition of modernity and history that all visitors will be amazed.
 The culture, the food, and the beautiful sights will inspire you at every turn.
 You can load your days with sightseeing or just sit in the sun and reflect over a perfectly created cappuccino and be happy in your that you have chosen Italy as your destination.